How to Find eBooks

 This will bring you to a listing of our eBook collections so you can search our library catalog for all ebooks, or select a specific eBook database.

 The EBSCO eBook collection is our largest, general-purpose eBook database, with full-text books on a variety of different topics.
-Once you find a title, you can view it directly in your browser window by clicking on eBook Full Text.
+Once you find a title, you can view it directly in your browser window by clicking on the PDF icon.
+You cannot download the entire ebook as a PDF.
+For downloading options see the instructions below.
 You can also use the Cite tool to get an MLA or APA citation and the Permalink tool to get the permanent link for that title.

 Saving & Printing Sections

-To download or print sections of an ebook, use the Tools menu and select the Save or Email buttons.
-You can print up to 60 pages per day.
+To save or print sections of an ebook, use the Tools menu and select the Save Pages or Email Pages buttons.
+You can save and print up to 60 pages per day (for most titles).

 There are additional details from EBSCO support site.
 Make sure you have an updated version of Adobe Acrobat Reader to be able to view the eBook online.